Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Methodology

 \section{Methodology}

-Software testing is one of the most popular areas of research in software engineering~\cite{Orso14:STR}, and remains a fast-growing field.
-Although there are a number of surveys, mapping studies, and systematic literature reviews on individual aspects of the field, few systematic studies have been examined the field as a whole, mapping research topics and their connections.
+Software testing is one of the most popular and fast-growing areas of software engineering research~\cite{Orso14:STR}.
+Although there are many surveys, mapping studies, and systematic literature reviews on individual topics, there is a lack of quantitative examination of the field as a whole---mapping research topics and their connections.